agordeevw/pathtracer/README.md

 ![LightSource+ToneMapping](https://github.com/agordeevw/pathtracer/blob/master/images/LightSource+ToneMapping.png)
 ![Desaturation](https://github.com/agordeevw/pathtracer/blob/master/images/Desaturation.png)

 Implemented light sources.
-Because light source can be bright enough so that resulting pixel color components can reach values higher (or lower in case of "negative light") than 1.0, I had to add simple tone mapping.
-Result didn't seem satisfying, so I tried another approach with desaturation.
+Because light source can be bright enough so that resulting pixel color components can reach values higher (or lower in case of "negative lights") than 1.0 (0.0 respectively), I had to add simple tone mapping.
+I wasn't satisfied with the result, so I tried another approach with desaturation.

 ## "Raytracing: The Rest Of Your Life"